ppy/osu-wiki/news/2024/2024-09-17-performance-points-star-rating-updates.md

 ### Sliders now contribute to accuracy pp

-A [change](https://github.com/ppy/osu/pull/27063) submitted by [tsunyoku](https://osu.ppy.sh/users/11315329) has been created to include the slider count in accuracy pp if a score was set using slider head accuracy.
+A [change](https://github.com/ppy/osu/pull/27063) proposed by [tsunyoku](https://osu.ppy.sh/users/11315329) has been created to include the slider count in accuracy pp if a score was set using slider head accuracy.

 Accuracy pp uses its own formula to create a separate object count that has always excluded sliders as traditionally, osu! never had accuracy on slider heads.
 Slider head accuracy is now a possibility in osu!(lazer), so accuracy pp has been adjusted to include sliders.